kschuetz/collection-views/README.md

 ## Transformations available on `Vectors`

+While all methods of `EnhancedIterable` are available on all `Vectors`, some of them will also return `Vector`s instead of `Iterable`s.
 The following transformations are available on all `Vector`s.
 All return a new `Vector` with as specific a type as possible, and don't make copies of the underlying collection:

 - `fmap`
 - `reverse`